Recovering from damage to your home is stressful enough. Having to navigate the ins and outs of insurance settlements is an added burden.

 You will need to get some estimates on the cost of repairs before agreeing to any settlement from the insurance company.
 It is important to select your contractor for the repairs carefully.
 A disreputable contractor may overcharge on an insurance claim, assuming that the homeowner will have a more hands-off approach to the job.

 Talk to friends and relatives who have had recent work done on their homes to get recommendations.
 Ask at least three to come out and give you an estimate.
-You should also ask for, and call, references before making your final selection.
+You should also ask for references before making your final selection.